MuchHair/HQM/README.md

 ```
 `test_mAP`, `test_mAP rare`, and `test_mAP non-rare` are the results of the default full, rare, and non-rare setting, respectively.

 You can also conduct the evaluation with trained parameters as follows.
+The trained parameters are available [here](https://pan.baidu.com/s/13HUv_dsQncZIvQLAEuLavg) (pwd:1111).

 ```
 python main.py \
-        --pretrained checkpoint.pth \
+        --pretrained checkpoint_best.pth \
         --hoi \
         --dataset_file hico \
         --hoi_path data/hico_20160224_det \